arfc/2019-09-17-anl/README.md

-# 2019 ARFC Group Summary Presentation
+# 2019 DDCA Presentation at the DOE SA\&I Campaign Meeting

-This presentation will provide an update regarding research activities in the ARFC group.
-It will be presented at 4:00pm, September 5, 2019.
+This presentation will provide an update regarding research activities in the DDCA projects.

 Use the makefile to build it.